oqolarte/oblong/content/cv.md

 ---

+### OTHER ACTIVITIES

+**Siliman University --- Research Assistant**
+*May -- June 2021*

+- The research, lead by Dr. Jorge Emmanuel, was about *Zero Waste Sari-sari Store Models*, a study that aims to help small sari-sari stores transition *away* from plastic use.
+- As research assistants, my colleagues and I went to a low-income barangay in Quezon City, and conducted interviews with store owners and their customers with the help of survey forms and guide questionnaires.
+- Data collected were then compiled using various pieces of software, including Microsoft Office programs, and basic Unix Shell Scripting.

+---

 ### EDUCATION & TRAINING
 Python 3+ --- Automate the Boring Stuff --- Jun 2020
 Project Management --- JLL MyDevelopment --- Jan 2020